-These are just some of the questions answered by the data included in Econsultancy’s FMCG Statistics Compendium, a collection of the most recent statistics and market data publicly available on online marketing, ecommerce, the internet and related digital media.
-This data is drawn from Econsultancy’s Internet Statistics Database.
+These are just some of the questions answered by the data included in Econsultancy’s FMCG Statistics Compendium, a collection of the most recent statistics and market data publicly available on online marketing, ecommerce, the internet and related digital media, all drawn from Econsultancy’s Internet Statistics Database.

-If you need to quickly pull together some stats for benchmarking, create a use case for a new marketing strategy, or need a hand convincing the board to invest in a new channel or tool, search the FMCG Statistics Compendium for evidence to support your case.
+If you need to quickly pull together some stats for trends shaping the market, create a use case for a chatbot, or are looking for evidence to back up a customer experience strategy proposal, search the FMCG Statistics Compendium for evidence to support your case.
 Examples of findings in the compendium include:

-These are the figures behind the most important trends in digital marketing.
-They have been collated from information available to the public and sorted by sector and region – we’ve done the hard work so you don’t have to.
+These are the figures behind the most important trends in digital marketing and ecommerce within the FMCG sector.
+They have been collated from information available to the public and sorted by region – we’ve done the hard work so you don’t have to.